YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 **ydb_repl_instance** (gtm_repl_instance) specifies the location of the replication instance file when database replication is in use.

 **ydb_repl_instname** (gtm_repl_instname) specifies a replication instance name that uniquely identifies an instance.
 The replication instance name is immutable.
 The maximum length of a replication instance name is 15 bytes.
 Note that the instance name is not the same as the name of the replication instance file (ydb_repl_instance).
-You need to specify a replication instance name at the time of creating an replication instance file.
+You need to specify a replication instance name at the time of creating a replication instance file.
 If you do not define ydb_repl_instname, you need to specify an instance name using -NAME=<instance_name> with MUPIP REPLICATE -INSTANCE_CREATE.

 **ydb_repl_instsecondary** (gtm_repl_instsecondary) specifies the name of the replicating instance in the current environment.
 YottaDB uses $ydb_repl_instsecondary if the -instsecondary qualifer is not specified.